...

 How to Safely Combine Sauna and Massage for Most Users

-Moderate temperature, proper hydration32, and correct order allow safe benefits33.
+Moderate temperature and proper hydration allow safe benefits.
 Proper spacing, hydration, and attention to body signals ensure a safe and effective combination.

 Conclusion